MatthewLM/PeercoinAbeExplorer/README-MYSQL.txt

-Abe setup for MySQL: 8 easy steps.
+Peercoin-Abe setup for MySQL: 8 easy steps.

 1. Run the Bitcoin client once.
 It'll create a .bitcoin directory in your home directory, along with some other necessary files.